Granular association rules on two universes with four measures: Experiments on real world datasets

 We compare the sandwich algorithm, the forward algorithm and the backward algorithm for the complete match subtype.
 Only the number of basic operations are compared, as depicted in Figure \ref{figure: algorithmcompare}.
 It is naturally to observe that for the course selection data set, the forward and the backward algorithms are more efficient than the sandwich algorithm.
 Moreover, with the decrease of thresholds, the number of operations increases, and the backward algorithm becomes the performs best.
 Note that the speed up is not as significant as indicated by Equations (\ref{time-complexity-sandwich}), (\ref{time-complexity-forward}) and (\ref{time-complexity-backward}).
 Nor does the backward algorithm outperform the forward algorithm when $|U| < |V|$.
 One important reason is that rule checking terminates once certain conditions are met, therefore introducing much uncertainty to the run time.
 Consequently, the time complexities are for reference only, and the run time depends more on the characteristics of data.
 This might be a common phenomenon for data mining algorithms.

-It is very interesting to observe for the MovieLens dataset, the sandwich algorithm performs best.
+It is very interesting to observe for the MovieLens data set, the sandwich algorithm performs best.
 There are at least two reasons.
-First, due to threshold settings and data sizes, the MovieLens dataset generally requires not too many operations.
+First, due to threshold settings and data sizes, the MovieLens data set generally requires not too many operations.
 Second, the the sandwich algorithm has a simpler mechanism than the other two.
 To sum up, the backward algorithm is more scalable.
 However for small datasets and large thresholds, the sandwich is more efficient.